quantumlib/Cirq/docs/citation.md

-# Citing Google Quantum AI Open Source Software
+# Citing Google Quantum AI open source software

 When using our projects, please cite them according to the following guide: